Introduction

 It automatically determines optimal expansion plans that satisfy multiple attributes simultaneously.
 Its main features are:

-• Dynamic (perfect foresight): the scope of the model corresponds to several periods (years) on a long-term horizon, for example 2030, 2035 and 2040.
+• Dynamic (perfect foresight): the scope of the model corresponds to several periods (years) on a long-term horizon, for example, 2030, 2035, and 2040.

-• Load level: one hour, e.g., 01-01 00:00:00+01:00 to 12-30 23:00:00+01:00
+• Load level: one hour, e.g., 01-01 00:00:00+01:00 to 12-30 23:00:00+01:00, or quarter of an hour, e.g., 01-01 00:00:00+01:00 to 30-12 23:45:00+01:00

-The highly detailed operation model is an electric network-constrained unit commitment (NCUC) based on a tight and compact formulation, including operating reserves with a DC power flow (DCPF), including electric line-switching decisions.
-The ohmic losses of the electricity network are considered proportional to the electric line flow.
-It considers different energy storage systems (ESS), such us pumped-hydro storage, battery, demand response, electric vehicles, solar thermal, electrolyzer, etc. It allows analysis of the trade-off between the investment in generation/transmission/pipeline and the investment and/or use of storage capacity.
+The highly detailed operational model is an electric network-constrained unit commitment (NCUC) based on a tight, compact formulation that includes operating reserves and electric line-switching decisions via DC power flow (DCPF).
+Ohmic losses in the electrical network are assumed to be proportional to the electrical line flow.
+It considers various energy storage systems (ESS), including pumped-hydro storage, batteries, demand response, electric vehicles, solar thermal, and electrolyzers.

-Also, it includes a representation of Power to Hydrogen (P2H2) by setting the hydrogen demand satisfied by the production of hydrogen with electrolyzers (consume electricity to produce hydrogen) and a hydrogen network to distribute it.
-Besides, it includes a representation of Power to Heat (P2H) by setting the heat demand satisfied by the production of heat with heat pumps or electric heater (consume electricity to produce heat) and a heat network to distribute it.
-If they are not available it runs with just the other energy carriers.
+Also, it includes a Power-to-Hydrogen (P2H2) representation, with hydrogen demand satisfied by electrolyzer-produced hydrogen (electricity consumed to produce hydrogen) and a hydrogen network to distribute it.
+Besides, it includes a Power-to-Heat (P2H) representation, with heat demand satisfied by heat pump or electric heater (electricity-consuming) production, and a heat network to distribute the heat.
+If they are unavailable, it runs on just the other energy carriers.
+The main results of the model can be structured into these topics:

 • Investment: (generation, storage, hydro reservoirs, electric lines, hydrogen pipelines, and heat pipes) investment decisions and cost